 The Windows registry is a fickle beast: a cavernous, confusing database of crucial information relating to your programs that's been codified and complicated to be more or less unreadable to the human eye.
 But sometimes we need to dive into this mysterious place and tweak things.
 Even if we're not doing this, things can go wrong in the registry, and we need to be prepared.
-So either way, we need to have our registries backed up and safe for possible restoring in the future.
+Either way, it's advisable to have Windows registries backed up and safe for possible restoring in the future.

 Basic Method: Create a Restore Point